mritunjaysharma394/vowpal-wiki/Tutorial.md

     sudo apt-get install libboost-program-options-dev

+On Ubuntu 13.10 also install:

+    sudo apt-get install zlib1g-dev

 Boost installation on Mac OS-X is a little bit more involved:

   1. Download the source from [[http://sourceforge.net/projects/boost/files/boost/1.50.0/]]